zowe/community/Technical-Steering-Committee/guidelines/breaking-changes.md

 This policy will be affective with the Zowe V2 release.
 It will affect how changes to V2 are introduced.
 Breaking changes to V2 APIs and behavior can be made in V3 at earliest.

-The policy applies to projects that are a part of the Zowe Long Term Support (LTS) release.
-It does not apply to projects in incubation.
+The policy applies to projects that have reached the Generally Available (GA) and Long Term Support (LTS) stages of their lifecycle as defined in [Projects](Technical-Steering-Committee/projects.md).
+It does not apply to projects in earlier stages: Under Development or Technical Preview.

 ## Public and internal API